walkerje/C-Turtle/README.md

 This package heavily uses [CImg](http://cimg.eu/) for its display and drawing functions.
 As such, it must be available in the include path alongside CTurtle itself.

+#### Is it "C-Turtle" or "CTurtle"?
+Either one works.
+The "C" prefix is a nod to the single dependency of this project, [CImg](http://cimg.eu/).
+CTurtle quickly became the preference in reference to the name of the header file, "CTurtle.hpp", whereas C-Turtle was originally though to be its proper name.
+As time has progressed, the two spellings have become synonymous in meaning.

 ## Direct Comparison between C++ and Python
 The following table contains examples, which do the exact same thing, between C-Turtle and Python's Turtle.